pranavlathigara/awesome-iOS-Library-Curator/README.md

 - Networking Frameworks
 - UIKit Frameworks

 #### First, the gold standard libraries.
-The essentials --- You **NEED** to know about these !
-#### These libraries should be on everybody's short list for iOS projects as you're likely to include these in most of them
+The essentials --- You **NEED** to know about these !!
+You're likely to include each of these in most of them

 - AFNetworking
 - ReactiveCocoa